Title: Mystical Tales For A Magical Life

 Amazing, awesome book!
 The kind that made me extra eager for my nighttime reading fix!

 Took me a little time to get through the book.
 It has great depth and no wasted words.
 It is as thorough and well-researched as it is enlightening and captivating.
 I loved it.
 Author Shubha Vilas might have folded down about a million pages to refer back to particular points.
-I gained a lot of perspective about life.
+I gained a lot of perspective on life.
 And he has a superb writing style; what a way with words!

 “Mystical Tales for a Magical Life” is an extremely well-researched and well-written exploration of how India’s ancient spiritual wisdom seeped into the culture.

 All the stories in this book were so well put together, which in itself was great.
 I mean come on, gems like these are what make life worth living.
 I adored all the stories I read, although some more than others.
-Keep in mind that everyone, myself included, has a preference when it comes to the mythology.
+Keep in mind that everyone, myself included, has a preference when it comes to explaining the mythology.

-The stories author presents in this book are by no means exhaustive, but they are a great introduction to the Mahabharata, the Ramayana and the Puranas.
+The stories the author presents in this book are by no means exhaustive, but they are a great introduction to the Mahabharata, the Ramayana and the Puranas.
 The book is a riot of characters and colour burst from these pages.
 I cannot pretend to be any the wiser about Indian mythology, because, let’s face it, there’s a cast of thousands involved.
 And it’s hard to keep track of them all.
 But I had a hell of a good time reading this.

 In a way, the book reminded me of Gaiman’s Norse Mythology.
 Both books follow the same concept: the reworking of ancient myths to present them to a modern audience without losing any of their originality.
 And I think it’s a great idea.
 Shubha Vilas’ attempt carries much more of his own personality.
 And his own voice really shone through and I could tell that he really enjoyed writing this book.

 I cannot begin to imagine how much effort went into writing this, there’s so much information in this book.
 There are oodles of “facts” and more weighty matters revealed via footnotes.
-I learnt so much!
+I learned so much!
 From serious information to the humorous and whimsical.
 To top it all off, all of this is done without the book turning into a massive academic yawn.

 Thoroughly readable and immensely enjoyable.
 I can’t recommend it enough.